 If you get one of the window seats at Union Larder, it almost feels like you’re watching Hyde Street go by in front of you like it was an aquarium - but with cable cars instead of schools of fish.
 You might get hungry while you watch the world go by and Union Larder has a great menu of things like charcuterie boards, salads, and a burrata to enjoy with a bottle of cab or rose.
 They also have a cheesemonger here to help you make the best cheese-related decisions possible short of going to Whole Foods and asking for a million samples.

 Noir Lounge is many things.
-By day, they serve huge and delicious sandwiches.
-By early evening, they’re a casual spot to grab a drink and a bite.
-By the time darkness rolls around, old movies are playing on the walls and a piano player may appear to tickle the ivories.
-The one constant?
-There’s always wine.
+By day, this place serves huge and delicious sandwiches.
+By early evening, it’s a casual spot to grab a drink and a bite.
+By the time darkness rolls around, old movies are playing on the walls and a piano player may appear.
+The one constant here is that there’s always wine.